Leaderboard

 1 point

-7. The rounded corners are gone I'd have the wall buttresses extend below the ground plane with the rest of the structure You don't have to articulate the tiling in the roof so much, we have normal maps that can do that for you (the building has two tiled eaves, if that is unclear in the sketch) The crenellations on the wall look a little too even as well, make them look a little more sloppy, like the walls and fortress.
-Give them varying texture as well Try to randomize some of the smaller details, it gives a more believable, natural feeling to it a little bit of slope in the walls should be OK but not too much
+The rounded corners are gone I'd have the wall buttresses extend below the ground plane with the rest of the structure You don't have to articulate the tiling in the roof so much, we have normal maps that can do that for you (the building has two tiled eaves, if that is unclear in the sketch) The crenellations on the wall look a little too even as well, make them look a little more sloppy, like the walls and fortress.
+Give them varying texture as well Try to randomize some of the smaller details, it gives a more believable, natural feeling to it a little bit of slope in the walls should be OK but not too much1 point

 1 point